What kind of "complexity" is dual to holographic complexity?: Introduction

-Compared with much progress on the complexity in gravity side, the precise meaning and a proper definition of the complexity in quantum field theory is still incomplete.
+Contrary to various progress on the complexity in gravity side, the complexity theory in quantum field theory (even its precise definition) is still incomplete.
 One natural idea to define the complexity in field theory is as follows. \begin{itemize} \item[(1)] Start with various well-established models of circuit complexity and generalize them for field theory in certain ways. \item[(2)] Analyze the consequences of those generalizations and figure out which one is compatible with the holographic complexity. \end{itemize} This idea is based on the {\it assumption} that the holographic complexities such as the CV or CA conjectures are indeed dual to a kind of ``circuit complexity''.
 See Fig.~\ref{tworoads1}.
-Following this idea, there have been many attempts to generalize the concept of complexity of discrete quantum circuits to continuous systems: ``complexity geometry''~\cite{Susskind:2014jwa,Brown:2016wib,Brown:2017jil}, Fubini-study metric~\cite{Chapman:2017rqy}, and path-integral optimization~\cite{Caputa:2017urj,Caputa:2017yrh,Bhattacharyya:2018wym,Takayanagi:2018pml}.
+Following this idea, there have been attempts to generalize the concepts of complexity of discrete quantum circuits to continuous systems: ``complexity geometry''~\cite{Susskind:2014jwa,Brown:2016wib,Brown:2017jil}, Fubini-study metric~\cite{Chapman:2017rqy}, and path-integral optimization~\cite{Caputa:2017urj,Caputa:2017yrh,Bhattacharyya:2018wym,Takayanagi:2018pml}.
 See also \cite{Hashimoto:2017fga,Hashimoto:2018bmb,Flory:2018akz,Flory:2019kah,Belin:2018fxe,Belin:2018bpg}.